tanchao/tanchao.github.io/_posts/2022-10-05-hello-snowflake.md

 ## Not so good parts

+1. completely new environment, working style and product; lots of things to ramp up.
 1. change process is not as convenient as Amazon, release with one monolithic repo reminds me the giant alexa service day.
-2. reminds me the HSBC life where the HR training is so heavy, Amazon is actually doing better.
+1. reminds me the HSBC life where the HR training is so heavy, Amazon is actually doing better.

 ## Misc